Ketchup: Separation

 Ketchup is one of the many products that are leachable, meaning that the water within the product migrates together as the larger molecules within the product sediment, ultimately causing water to separate out.
 This forms a layer of water on top of the ketchup due to the molecular instability within the product.
 This instability is caused by interactions between hydrophobic molecules and charged molecules within the ketchup suspension.

 Pectin is a polysaccharide within tomatoes that has the ability to bind to itself and to other molecules, especially water, around it.
 This enables it to create a gel-like matrix, dependent on the amount within the solution.
 Water is a large part of ketchup, due to it being 80% of the composition of distilled vinegar.
 In order for the water within the ketchup to be at the lowest possible energy state, all of the hydrogen bonds that are able to be made within the matrix must be made.
 The water bound to the polysaccharide moves more slowly within the matrix, which is unfavorable with respect to entropy.
 The increased order within the polysaccharide-water complex gives rise to a high-energy state, in which the water will want to be relieved.
 This concept implies that water will more favorably bind with itself because of the increased disorder between water molecules.
 This is partially the cause for water leaching out of solution when left undisturbed for a short period of time.

+Consumption

+According to Grub Americana, the United States is the largest consumer of ketchup per capita, consuming roughly 32 kg per year.